 He prefers to answer with a question…Just as sunlight illuminates the earth and makes it live, what light do we humans really need, in addition to that of the sun?

-Thinking of an answer, my ideas swing away from perpetual television as a company, from social media that incessantly sells fast food and then pharmaceuticals to correct the consequences, from unfettered AI developments with regulation that is unwilling or unable to contain them, but to visions of a lake, or the sea, of a sunrise or sunset.
+Thinking of an answer, my ideas oscillate away from television as a perpetual means of keeping company, from social media that incessantly sells fast food and then pharmaceuticals to correct the consequences, from unfettered AI developments with regulation that doesn’t want or can’t contain them, but to visions of a lake, or the sea, a sunrise or a sunset.

 Mosca Mondadori asks questions, questions himself and others.
 Perhaps it proposes to us the need for spiritual restlessness to try to understand ourselves, who we really are.